thegetty/ancient-glass/content/intro.md

 The exact shapes of the vessels on which this technique was applied are not known since no whole vessels have survived.
 The extant specimens consist of flat vessel bottoms that were discovered, almost in their entirety, embedded in the plaster that sealed tomb openings in the Roman catacombs.
 Overall, there are known examples of Christian, Jewish, and pagan themes used in the decorations.
 Among other hypotheses, it has been assumed that such vessels were produced in order to be used as keepsake gifts on formal occasions, such as weddings and anniversaries of the assumption of public office.[^74]

 Specific technical details regarding this decoration method remain unclear.
 In general, it refers to the attachment of a thin sheet of gold leaf to the inside bottom of an open-shaped vessel.
 The desired theme is engraved on the gold, while in some cases color is added to emphasize particular details.
-Subsequently a second \[\[paraison\]\] of glass is blown inside the vessel, which has already been adequately reheated so that it does not fracture due to thermal shock.
+Subsequently a second {% def 'paraison' %} of glass is blown inside the vessel, which has already been adequately reheated so that it does not fracture due to thermal shock.
 The new layer of glass attaches itself to the walls of the vessel, thus sealing and protecting the decoration between two layers of translucent glass.[^75] This technique is used, both during this period and in the sixth century CE, for the production of tesserae as well as of plaques and crustae of opus sectile wall revetments.[^76] In the JPGM collection are two nineteenth-century replicas of gold-glass bowls ({% cat '2003.296' %}, {% cat '83.AK.29' %}).

 ### Indentations